 Write and test a Scheme predicate (a procedure that always returns

 #f) that takes any non-empty list of real

-numbers and determines whether they are in descending numerical order, in
+numbers and determines whether they are in ascending numerical order, in

-the sense that each one is strictly greater than the one that follows it.
+the sense that each one is strictly less than the one that follows it.

 Reading Test Data

 (*)In a private game, a gambler sets the following personal limits.